ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Otherwise, your GM will start by determining your degree of influence over the **outcome**.
 They are either:

 * Determining factors: The success of the effort depends mostly on your choices and successes.
 For example, you might be a military leader facing a force of roughly equal potency.
 As all else is equal, the better general will win the day.
 In this instance, your **tactic** should be a relevant leadership **ability**.
 * Contributors: One of the forces enjoys a clear advantage over the others, but your efforts may tip the balance in favor of a chosen side.
-Your GM will tell give you a **TN** to roll against that represents the strength of your force, but you can **augment** that **TN** with an appropriate leadership **ability**.
+Your GM will give you a **TN** to roll against that represents the strength of your force, but you can **augment** that **TN** with an appropriate leadership **ability**.
 * Acted Upon: You have little influence over the **outcome**, but are stuck in the middle of the conflict and must struggle to prosper within it.
 The GM predetermines the **outcome** of the overall competition on dramatic grounds.
 To determine your fate in the battle, you **contest** against a **resistance** determined by the GM, derived from the overall battle **outcome**.

 ## 2.17 Pyrrhic Victories